rosado/arrowlets-cljs/README.md

 # cljs-base

-A bare bones Clojure+ClojureScript project for quick experiments with.
+A bare bones Clojure+ClojureScript project for quick prototypes.

 Just clone it and run: